bebeal/site/content/_index.md

 ## This Website

-This website serves as a place to store my thoughts/opinions on various topics, provide a deeper look into some of my projects, provide helpful resources to my students (when I was a TA) and house anything else I might want on it.
+This website serves as a place to store my thoughts/opinions on various topics, provide a deeper look into some of my projects, provide helpful resources to my students (when I was a TA) and house anything else I might want on it. {{< cite "VizDoom" >}}

 ## About Me

 * My name is Benjamin Beal, but I normally go by Noah (my middle name).
 * UTCS BS Class of 22'
-* I'm deeply interested in topics involving AI, DL/ML and many of my most up to date projects and though pieces involve them
+* I'm deeply interested in topics involving AI, DL/ML and many of my most up to date projects and though pieces involve them  {{< cite "VizDoom2" >}}

 ## Today In CS History